 Having already explored common Myers-Briggs / MBTI and Enneagram correlations, in this post, I wished to incorporate the influential role of the inferior function into the equation.

 The inferior function seems to be a primary culprit in type ambivalence and misidentification.
 It also accounts for, among other things, many of the paradoxes we see in the personality types.
-For those unfamiliar with the nature and workings of the inferior function, it is the least conscious of the four functions in each of the Myers-Briggs personality type’s functional stack.
+For those unfamiliar with the nature and workings of the inferior function, it is the least conscious of the four functions in each of the Myers-Briggs personality type’s function stack.
 We should not assume, however, that because it is the least conscious that it is also the least powerful of the functions.
 To the contrary, there are times when the inferior function takes over as the driving and controlling force of the personality; such instances are sometimes described “grip experiences.”
 The power of the inferior function can be attributed to the fact that, in many ways, it represents the key to wholeness for each personality type, since it is in many respects the perfect complement to the dominant.

 Since the Myers-Briggs and Enneagram are entirely different taxonomies, we should not expect perfect, one-to-one correlations between the types.
 Nevertheless, for those familiar with these two personality taxonomies, the process of wrestling with correlations and points of overlap can help us better see and understand the influence of the inferior function in our personality type.